Pole with poster on it saying Planet Earth First

 4Ocean is a purpose-driven business that strives to reduce the ocean plastic crisis.
 The company uses proceeds from sales to directly fund volunteer work, pulling plastic and waste out of oceans, rivers, and coastlines.
 4Ocean directly manages an ocean cleanup operation, making it one of the few organizations with this level of hands-on contribution to a cause.

 The company was founded by two surfers who saw first-hand the impact of pollution in our oceans.
 They decided to sell bracelets as a way to fund their conservation and cleanup efforts.
-Today, the company has grown—it’s removed millions of pounds of trash from the ocean, and has expanded its product line to include other items like apparel and subscriptions.
+The company has removed millions of pounds of trash from the ocean, and has expanded its product line to include other items like apparel and subscriptions.

 Hygiene and beauty brand Dove has been a long-standing example of an international brand that puts its values on the forefront.
 Its current campaign, The Self-Esteem Project, aims to help improve self-image, self-esteem, and body image for millions of young people.